 In preparing consolidated financial statements in conformity with generally accepted accounting principles, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the balance sheet and reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Material estimates that are particularly susceptible to significant change in the near term include the determination of the allowance for loan losses, postretirement benefits, and fair values of financial instruments.
+Material estimates that are particularly susceptible to significant change in the near term include the determination of the allowance for credit losses and postretirement benefits.